Chlorine dioxide: Handling properties

 Chlorine dioxide is very different from elemental chlorine.
 One of the most important qualities of chlorine dioxide is its high water solubility, especially in cold water.
 Chlorine dioxide does not react with water; it remains a dissolved gas in solution.
 Chlorine dioxide is approximately 10 times more soluble in water than elemental chlorine but its solubility is very temperature-dependent.

-At partial pressures above 10 kPa (or gas-phase concentrations greater than 10% volume in air at STP) of ClO_{2} may explosively decompose into chlorine and oxygen.
+At partial pressures above 10 kPa (or gas-phase concentrations greater than 10% volume in air at STP) of ClO2 may explosively decompose into chlorine and oxygen.
 The decomposition can be initiated by light, hot spots, chemical reaction, or pressure shock.
-Thus, chlorine dioxide is never handled as a pure gas, but is almost always handled in an aqueous solution in concentrations between 0.5 and 10 grams per liter.
-Its solubility increases at lower temperatures, so it is common to use chilled water (5 °C, 41 °F) when storing at concentrations above 3 grams per liter.
+Thus, chlorine dioxide is never handled as a pure gas, but is almost always handled in an aqueous solution in concentrations between 0.5±and g/L. Its solubility increases at lower temperatures, so it is common to use chilled water (5 C) when storing at concentrations above 3 grams per liter.
 In many countries, such as the United States, chlorine dioxide may not be transported at any concentration and is instead almost always produced on-site.
-In some countries, chlorine dioxide solutions below 3 grams per liter in concentration may be transported by land, but they are relatively unstable and deteriorate quickly.
+In some countries, chlorine dioxide solutions below 3 g/L in concentration may be transported by land, but they are relatively unstable and deteriorate quickly.